The Top 8 things to ask an Accountant before You hire them for your Business…

 Did you file a fraudulent tax return?

 If you filed a fraudulent return or someone did so in your name, there is also no statute of limitations in this case.
-This means keep all of your records.
+This means keeping all of your records.

 Did you file a claim for a loss from worthless securities or bad debt deduction?